Fr Noel Kierce, O.Carm Scholarship – Students entering Year 7 and Year 9

 Once scholarships have been awarded by the Principal, no discussion or correspondence about these decisions will be entered into.

-All Scholarship Applications for entry into 2021 close on Friday 24 April 2020 and the Scholarship test will be held on Saturday 2 May 2020.
+All Scholarship Applications for entry into 2021 close on Friday 24 April 2020 and the Scholarship test will be held on a date TBA.

 “Whitefriars College is a very special and nurturing environment.
 Once you are a student at the College, you belong to the Whitefriars community for life.
 This strong sense of community makes new students feel comfortable and confident, thanks to the pastoral care system.
 The staff ensure every student believes that he can become anything he sets his mind to and equips him with the academic skills to help him reach his goals.”Dean Mendes – Student, Bachelor of Commerce/Bachelor of Laws, Deakin University (Class of 2012)